8BitDevStudios/readme-gen/README.md

 # README Generator

-Python tool that generates `README.md` files and optional MIT LICENSE.
+A Python tool that generates README.md files and optional MIT LICENSE.

 ## Features